-By record, the team is the second most successful of the four expansion and has made the Finals twice.
+By record, the team is the second most successful of the four expansions and has made the Finals twice.
 Since 2017, the team has been sponsored by Disney.

-In context, the ranking was the third highest in the state, and a top 20 in the country.
+In context, the ranking was the third highest in the state and the top 20 in the country.
 Taking advantage of its geography, advanced logistics infrastructure, and close cultural ties to Latin America, Orlando has used globalization toward becoming the principal U.S. gateway for merchandise trade with its southern neighbors.

 Want to learn more about other Florida cities?
 Read, “The Founding and History of St. Petersburg.”

 You must be logged in to post a comment.